williamjog/williamjog/README.md

 ### Welcome to my profile! :smile:

 My name's William, I'm Brazilian and was born and currently live in Porto Alegre - state of Rio Grande do Sul.
 I've a Bachelor's Degree in Business Administration from <a target="_blank" href="http://www.saojudastadeu.edu.br/faculdade/">São Judas Tadeu</a>.
-Currently I'm attending the Analysis and Systems Development course at <a target="_blank" href="http://www.unisinos.br/">Unisinos</a> and I've successfully completed the Full-Stack Web Development student at <a target="_blank" href="https://www.betrybe.com/">Trybe</a>.
+I have attended the Analysis and Systems Development course at <a target="_blank" href="http://www.unisinos.br/">Unisinos</a> and I've successfully completed the Full-Stack Web Development student at <a target="_blank" href="https://www.betrybe.com/">Trybe</a>.

 I do believe that technology is present in all areas and with it we have the possibility to cause positive impacts in the world and I definitely want to be a part of it!